 Business dictionary, defines cold calling as “calling a prospect (who does not know the caller) for a sales appointment”.
 But, since your sales representative may make some email or social media contact before calling, I prefer this broader definition: Cold calls are calls made to people not expecting them.
 This includes: Calling cold prospects.
 Calling respondents to a marketing campaign.
 Re-engaging existing customers (somewhat out of the blue).
 Your challenge?
 Ensuring high productivity for your Sales Development Representatives.
 You want high conversions, low cost of acquisition and most optimal use of your workforce.
 And of course, keeping in mind that cold calling is a really tough job: you want to reduce your teams’ frustrations, ease their pain points and keep them working at their best.
 Can technology help?
 Here are 10 tools that can specifically improve the cold calling process.
 Dialers It takes 18 dials to connect with a buyer.* So automate it with a power dialer, and save valuable time for your SDR.
 Automating the dialing process also reduces cognitive load on your salespeople.
 This lets your rep cover more ground, and stay focused on selling rather than browsing through databases and dialing.
 HOW IT WORKS: A manager/supervisor just uploads a contact list from your CRM /Database/ XL sheet into a dialer.
 The dialer systematically dials out each number.
 It rules out busy tones, voicemail diverts and answering machines, and connects agents to live callers.
 Agents don’t have to wait for people to answer or retry engaged numbers.
 The dialer can be scheduled to retry numbers that didn’t connect.
 BUSINESS BENEFITS: An automated dialer can give up to 250% increased productivity.
 I’ve illustrated this using some of our own data: Auto dialer scores over manual dialer in agent utilization Using dialers increased our total talk times from 30% to 68%.
 That means dialers let your SDR spend more time talking/selling.
 ACW decreases.
 Surprisingly, we found our ACW decreasing by 8% when we used dialers.
 This was due to the dialer’s integration with the contact list/database/CRM.
 Because this decreases the need for manual data entry, it reduces ACW.
 Answering Machine Detection & Pre-recorded Voice Messages In a Keller Center Study *of the 6,264 cold calls placed, only 28% were answered.
 How many hours are your SDR’s wasting in leaving voicemails?
 If they answer 70 voicemails in a day, they will waste about 25 hours each month *.
 Save that time by using an AMD or Answering Machine Detection.
 HOW IT WORKS: Your AMD is generally inbuilt into your Autodialer.
 When it hears the beep of the answering machine it disconnects.
 A pre-recorded voice mail message can be even more effective especially if it includes a scheduled call back time.
 BUSINESS BENEFITS: AMD saves time for your agents.
 Like the dialer, this results in increased agent utilization and talk time.
 Your agents spend more time talking to actual prospects.
 Screenpop/CRM Integration The toughest part of cold calling is being completely in the blind.
 Any information your sales representatives have about [...]

 Interactive Voice Response systems or IVR are the core of your contact center solution.
 They greet customers, collect caller intent and channel calls to the right department.
 But this isn’t all.
 You can use Outbound IVR or IVR blasts to proactively connect with your customers.
 This article tells you exactly how.
 WHAT ARE OUTBOUND IVR CAMPAIGNS?
 Outbound IVR Campaigns can be used to send automated but personalized messages to all your customers.
-You can use it: ·To collect customer feedback at the end of a call. · To conduct automated customer surveys. · To send customers reminders about appointments, due dates, last dates, bill payments. · To send customers season’s greetings and promotional offers.
+You can use it to: Collect customer feedback at the end of a call.
+Conduct automated customer surveys.
+Remind customers about appointments, due dates, last dates, bill payments.
+Notify customers about promotional offers. or send them seasonal greetings.
 HOW CAN YOU PERSONALISE YOUR OUTBOUND IVR CAMPAIGNS?
 You can personalize your outbound IVR campaigns in much the same way as you personalize your mass emails.
 For example, if you are sending a due date reminder: You simply add a field for customer name, bill amount, due date.
-The IVR will collect this information via an API integration with your CRM and send each customer a personalized reminder.
+The IVR will collect this information via API integration with your CRM and send each customer a personalized reminder.
 WHAT FEATURES SHOULD YOU LOOK FOR IN AN OUTBOUND IVR PROVIDER?
 Same IVR provider for outbound and inbound IVR.
 Outbound IVRs are not standalone systems.
 The same IVR that you use for Inbound IVR can be used for your Outbound IVR campaigns.
 Personalization Options.
 It’s a cardinal rule: nobody, absolutely nobody, sends generic messages anymore.
 Personalizing with a name is absolutely essential.
 If you are sending a payment or subscription reminder, you may need to add details of your customer plans/program details and dues.
 It’s easy to add these fields into your IVR message.
 And your IVR will draw the data automatically from your database to send personalized messages.
 Deep Integration with CRM system.
-Whether you have Salesforce, Zoho, Zendesk, a custom CRM solution or any other—your IVR should easily be able to draw data from here.
+Whether you have Salesforce, Zoho, Zendesk or even a custom CRM solution —your IVR should easily be able to draw data from here.
 So ensure your provider can manage a deep and seamless integration.
 Flexibility and Complete control.
 When you get a new IVR solution, there is a catch.
 Every time you need to change the message, create new promotions or campaigns you need to contact (and pay) your IVR Provider to design it for you.
 This can be very limiting.
-KOOKOO gives you an IVR Designer, that lets you create and change your campaign anytime you want.
-Enquire here.
-Or read more here.
-IVR is different form Robo-calling because you can both collect responses personalizes on each call.
-KOOKOO have been providing Inbound and outbound IVR solutions for over a decade.
-Curious to know how it works?
-Contact us here for a demo.
+Ozonetel offers an intuitive drag &drop IVR Designer that lets you create and change your campaign anytime you want.
+IVR is different from Robo-calling because it allows you to collect responses and personalize every call.
+Ozonetel has been providing inbound and outbound IVR solutions for over a decade.
+If you are curious to know how it works, do Contact us here for a demo.

 Shopify lets your business set up an online store in minutes.
 Have you considered a helpdesk, a customer support center or sales channel for that store?
 You should.
 Because 61% of your visitors want to speak to someone before making a purchase.* To make this possible, you need to activate a voice + chat channel for them.
 You can do this easily in a matter of minutes, by linking to our readymade contact center solution.
 Just place our widget on your Shopify store, and when your visitors have a doubt, they can just click to speak to one of your staff.
 Here is how: Sign up for a KOOKOO Cloudagent account.
 Our team will give you your API Key and Phone Number.
 Go to your Shopify online store ->themes->(Action = Edit Code)->Layout->theme.liquid.
 The widget code will be as below.
 Place the API key and phone number given by our team within the code as shown: Ask your agents to login to your KOOKOO account and start receiving calls.
 That's it.
 Now your Shopify store visitors just click to speak with your agents.
 They can also chat with your agents instead of talking, as this is an omnichannel widget.
 What features does this support widget give you?
 Synchronized chat window.
 During conversations, it’s often easier to type things down instead of repeating them over the phone.
 For example, people prefer typing email ids rather than speaking them out.
 We understand this.
 That’s why you can open a chat window during any phone call.
 The customer can type out email ids, names, phone numbers, in this window while you’re still on the call.
 (Yes, ours is the only widget to allow this simultaneous call+chat).
 Plus, you can just switch to a chat mode if that’s what your customer prefers (if they’re shopping while in office for example!!)
 Better workforce distribution amongst your staff.
 Our ACD calculates how much time your staff spends on call/chat, and automatically sends calls to the staff member who has spent the least amount of time answering customer calls/chats.
 Complete CRM/Ticketing Integration.
 Our complete CRM integration ensures that tickets are automatically created against each phone call, notes get added into the CRM directly, and your recordings are neatly organized against your ticket numbers too.
 Advanced Analytics.
 Keep track of your agents with live monitoring.
 Along with regular updates of various metrics that measure your customer experience and agent performance.
 Complete Contact Center Support.
 The same platform supports your toll-free number, your outbound calls, and even lets you create outbound IVR campaigns.See a demo of the widget at https://getkookoo2.myshopify.com/ or contact us to get started. *Think with google researched 3,000 shoppers in the age group of 18 – 74 in Travel, Restaurant, Finance, Retail, Technology, Local Services and Auto sectors: https://www.thinkwithgoogle.com/consumer-insights/click-to-call/